MnO2/logq/README.md

 +----------------------------+----------------------------------------------+
 ```

-To output in different format, you can specify the format by `--output`, it supports `json` and `csv` at this moment.
+Output in different format, you can specify the format by `--output`, it supports `json` and `csv` at this moment.
 ```
 > logq query --output csv 'select time_bucket("5 seconds", timestamp) as t, sum(sent_bytes) as s from elb group by t' data/AWSLogs.log
 2015-11-07 18:45:35 +00:00,33148328